dr1s/terminator-plugins/cluster_connect/README.md

         cp cluster_connect_config.py ~/.config/terminator/plugins/

-2. Edit `~/.config/terminator/plugins/cluster_connect_config.py`,for example:
+2. Edit `~/.config/terminator/plugins/cluster_connect_config.py`, for example:

 	Options:
 		- user: Array of Usernames
 		- server: Array of servers ip or hostnames.
 The plugin just passes it to ssh
 		- groupby: True or False, If you specify as true the terminals will be grouped.
 			Your sending the commands to the whole group from the start.
 		- agent: True or False, if true then ssh agent is enabled and -A Option is added to command
 		- port: set ssh port to something else than default
 		- identity: specify path to a ssh-key-file
 		- verbose: 1, 2 or 3 for -v, -vv or -vvv

 3. Restart Terminator.